 Get the worry-free services and expert support you need to form an S Corp in Iowa today.

 There are many ways to start a business in Iowa.
 One possible way to save money on business taxes is to create an Iowa S Corporation, sometimes shortened to S Corp.
+An S corporation is not a business entity, rather it is a tax designation recognized by the Internal Revenue Service.
 Deciding which type of business structure you should use is different than electing an S Corp designation.

-When creating an Iowa business, you can choose to create one of the many state-recognized entity types, such as a corporation or a limited liability company (LLC).
+When creating an Iowa business, you can choose to create one of the many state-recognized entity types.
+For instance, you can form an Iowa corporation or a limited liability company (LLC).
 After this is done, it might be advantageous to designate the corporation or LLC as an Iowa S Corporation.
 Then, your company can take advantage of the pass-through taxation allowed for S Corps.

 You can find information on the benefits and general steps for creating a company with an S Corp status on our S Corp formation page.
 If you want to explore other types of business entities, review the information on our Iowa LLC formation page and our Iowa corporation formation page.